dozexdoze/dozexdoze/README.md

 - 💞️ I’m looking to collaborate on **projects as a UX designer**

-- 👨‍💻 My design projects are available in [Behance](https://www.behance.net/roque_filipa)
+- 👨‍💻 My design projects are available [HERE](https://filiparoque.webflow.io)

 - 💬 Ask me about **graphic design and UX design**

-- 📄 Know about my experiences [Linkedin](https://www.linkedin.com/in/roque-filipa/)
+- 📄 Know more about my experiences [Linkedin](https://www.linkedin.com/in/roque-filipa/)

 - ⚡ Fun fact **I am studying business level Japanese**